Sailfish: Hunting behaviour

 The bill movement of sailfish during attacks on fish is usually either to the left or to the right side.
 Identification of individual sailfish based on the shape of their dorsal fins identified individual preferences for hitting to the right or left side.
 The strength of this side preference was positively correlated with capture success.
 These side-preferences are believed to be a form of behavioural specialization that improves performance.
 However, a possibility exists that sailfish with strong side preferences could become predictable to their prey because fish could learn after repeated interactions in which direction the predator will hit.
 Given that individuals with right- and left-sided preferences are about equally frequent in sailfish populations, living in groups possibly offers a way out of this predictability.
 The larger the sailfish group, the greater the possibility that individuals with right- and left-sided preferences are about equally frequent.
 Therefore, prey fish should find it hard to predict in which direction the next attack will take place.
 Taken together, these results suggest a potential novel benefit of group hunting which allows individual predators to specialize in their hunting strategy without becoming predictable to their prey.

 The injuries that sailfish inflict on their prey appear to reduce their swimming speeds, with injured fish being more frequently found in the back (compared with the front) of the school than uninjured ones.
 When a sardine school is approached by a sailfish, the sardines usually turn away and flee in the opposite direction.
 As a result, the sailfish usually attacks sardine schools from behind, putting at risk those fish that are the rear of the school because of their reduced swimming speeds.

 Habitat

 The sailfish is an epipelagic and oceanic species and shows a strong tendency to approach continental coasts, islands and reefs tropical and temperate waters of the Pacific and Indian oceans.

 Sailfish in some areas are reliant on coral reefs as areas for feeding and breeding.
 As witnessed in the Persian Gulf, the disappearance of coral reefs in a sailfish's habitat may be followed by the disappearance of the species from that area.

 Predators

 When freshly hatched, sailfish are hunted by other fishes that mainly survive on eating plankton.
-The size of their predators increases as they grow, and adult sailfish are not eaten by anything other than larger predatory fish like open ocean shark species, orcas and dolphinfish.
+The size of their predators increases as they grow, and adult sailfish are not eaten by anything other than larger predatory fish like open ocean shark species and orcas.